grcvhon/bci-minerals/sampling_design/README.md

 <br>

 We will generate a spatially balanced sampling design across the Mardie region while taking into account indicative Short-nosed sea snake sampling sites as presented in the image below.
-That is, our design will prioritise these identified sites when generating a spatially balance design.
+That is, our design will prioritise these identified sites when generating our design.

 <p align = "center">